flowtsohg/mdx-m3-viewer/README.md

 This should work, right?
 You have an instance, and you call its method, nothing special.
 Except, this method needs to get animation data from the model, which, if all of this code is put together, is not loaded yet! (even if you run locally, the file fetch will finish after this line).
-In fact, even upon constructing the instance itself, using `model.addInstance()` is indeed asyncronous - you can do that immediately, without waiting for the model to load.
+In fact, even constructing the instance itself with `model.addInstance()` is an asyncronous action, in the sense that the model doesn't need to be loaded for instances of it to exist (and for you to be able to manipulate them!).
 This code works in a seeminly syncronous way, while it uses asyncronous action queues, to allow this illusion.
 Generally speaking, whenever you want to set/change something, you will be able to do it with straightforward code that looks syncronous, whether it really is or not behind the scenes.

 If you want to get any information from the model, like a list of animations, or textures, then the model obviously needs to exist before.
-For this reason, there are two ways to do things when a model finishes loading.
+For this reason, there are two ways to react to resources get loaded.
-First of all, as the next section explains (and as is mentioned above), every resource uses event dispatching, much like regular asyncronous JS objects (Image, XMLHttpRequest, and so on).
+First of all, as the next section explains (and as is mentioned above shortly), every resource uses event dispatching, much like regular asyncronous JS objects (Image, XMLHttpRequest, and so on).
 In addition, every resource has a `whenLoaded(callback)` method that calls `callback` when the resource loads, or immediately if it was already loaded.
 The viewer itself has `whenAllLoaded(resources, callback)`, which is the same, but waits for multiple resources in an array to load.